hasankhadra/Provectus-Webscraping/Scrapy-basics/scrapy_basics/Readme.md

-# Task 2 - Scraping - Scrapy and XPath
+# Task 2 - Scraping - Scrapy with XPath

 ## Table of contents
 1. [ Description ](#desc)